 Before diving to do anything, you should check once if everything is fine and working perfectly when your laptop is plugged into the power source.
-Because when Windows runs on battery power, it switches to power saving mode, and sometimes it limits many things to reduce power consumption.
+Because when Windows runs on the battery power, it switches to power saving mode, and sometimes it limits many things to reduce the power consumption.
 Therefore, plug in your device and check if the audio crackling issue is still happening or not.
 Doing this might fix the issue, and it will save your time as well.

 2Use Another Device to Check

 You have tried the first method, and it didn’t do anything.
 Now, check your audio device using another device like your phone.
 So unplug your audio device and plug it into another device and check if the issue is there or not.
 If you still hear crackling sounds, then your audio device has problems.
 So check the cable to see if any damage is there or not.
 Besides, it might be some internal component issue.
 Therefore, you will have to take to the company customer center.
 However, if the audio device is working perfectly on other devices, then it is your computer’s problem.
 To solve this issue, scroll down and try other methods.

 3Update Sound drivers